grid-line

 undefined

-Searches for "Strava" have increased over the last 10 years.
+Searches for "Strava" have increased by 36% over the last 10 years, settling down into steady growth after a pandemic spike.

 Using this app, runners, cyclists and swimmers can join multi-person challenges, connect with friends, and engage with a community of athletes.